Where We Monitor

 When water quality is poor, our environment and communities follow suit.
 Sediments, nutrients, and other pollutants from land-based sources can create chronic water quality issues that we can identify via monitoring.
 Testing nearshore water samples gathered along Maui's coastline allows us to identify and focus efforts in the places that need them most.
 By comparing changes in reef health to changes in water quality, we are able to better understand the major factors that are contributing to reef declines.
 Learn More |

-Photos: Header, Why we care - The Nature Conservancy (Alana Yurkanin)
+Photos: Header - Kelly James, Why we care - The Nature Conservancy (Alana Yurkanin)